FSCL/FSCL.Compiler/README.md

 A draft of the FSCL compiler and FSCL runtime specification is available:
 [FSCL compiler and runtime documentation](https://github.com/GabrieleCocco/FSCL.Compiler/blob/master/FSCL%20Documentation%20v1.0.pdf)
+Note that the FSCL runtime is a separate project hosted on gihub: [FSCL runtime project](https://github.com/GabrieleCocco/FSCL.Runtime)

 ###At a glance